dmbarbour/awelon/AboutABC.md

 ### Data Plumbing

 ABC provides a minimal set of primitive operators for block-free structure manipulation.
-Below, `(a * b)` denotes a product (pair), and `1` denotes the unit type, discussed later.
+Below, `(a * b)` denotes a product (pair), and `1` denotes unit, identity for products, which discussed later.

         l :: (a * (b * c)) -> ((a * b) * c)
         r :: ((a * b) * c) -> (a * (b * c))